microsoft/AIFluency/README.md

 - Caption files in TXT, SRT, VTT, and TTML formats

 - Audio description files in .mp3 format

 - Enhanced transcripts

 - Quizzes for knowledge assessment

 The content will be available in the following languages: Arabic, Simplified Chinese (CN), Traditional Chinese (TW), British English (GB), Australian English (AU), Hindi, Korean, Brazilian Portuguese, Spanish, Swahili, English (US), French, German, Japanese, Polish and Indonesian

+Coming soon December 2024: Italian, Castilian Spanish, & Thai

 To access the content, click on the localized language folder, and on the top right corner, click **download raw file**.